Quantutorial – Linear Regression

 - We divide the product of 2 by the product of 4.

-Now we need to figure out the intercept b, which is much easier:
+Okay we got the slope.
+All that’s left is to figure out the intercept b, which is even easier:

-All we do is to take the mean of all the ys and deduct it from m multiplied by the mean of all the xs.
+All we do is to take the mean of all the ys and deduct it from the slope m multiplied by the mean of all the xs.
 And we are DONE!
+See I promised you it would be pretty painless.

 Here again is the ‘better fit’ scatter plot but this time I have added a few red lines which attempt the visualize the concept of ‘squared error’ or e².
 Squared error is calculated by measuring the distances between your best fit line and each respective point on your scatter plot.
 But just measuring the distance is insufficient because you’ll often have outliers which may skew your dataset plus sometimes the distance may be positive and sometimes negative (i.e. below the best fit line).
 For that reason we simply square the distance which elegantly solves both problems for us.